NuevoFoundation/workshops/content/english/csharp-basics/write-to-console.md

 You should see your output on the right side of the screen.
 Cool huh?

 Let's try printing other things.
-Add some addtional lines of code to:
+Add some additional lines of code to:
 1. Print numbers by putting numbers in the parenthesis (i.e. `Console.WriteLine(42);`).
 No double quotes needed.
 2. Put some text together (i.e. `Console.WriteLine("Hi " + "Sally");`)